 Coffee

-Coffee is a part of many people’s morning routines and can be one of the good drinks for kidneys in your diet.
+Coffee is a part of many people’s morning routines.
+It can also be one of the good drinks for kidneys in your diet.

-It provides antioxidants and has been shown to help with other health ailments like protection against cardiovascular disease, coronary heart disease, and congestive heart failure.
+It can help protect against cardiovascular disease, coronary heart disease, and congestive heart failure.

 Tea

-Below are some examples of teas that are good for kidneys.
+Let’s dive into some of these teas that are considered good drinks for kidney patients.

 Peppermint Tea

 Digestive issues are common for people with kidney disease.
-Peppermint tea has been shown to help digestion.
+Peppermint tea can help with digestion.

 Ginger Tea

 Another tea that helps with digestion is ginger tea.
-Ginger is used for nausea, a side effect of many medications as well as dialysis.
+Ginger is used to treat nausea.
+Nausea is a side effect of many medications and dialysis.

 Ginger tea with some lemon may be an enjoyable way to start your morning.
 It has a bright and energetic flavor.
 It is caffeine-free as well.